BCDA-APS/bluesky_training/resources/example-data/README.md

 `bp.scan` | temperature scan
 `bp.rel_scan` | 1-D scan of `noisy` v. `m1`

-We get all collected measurements since 2021-02-22 (with this linux command):
+We collected all measurements since 2021-02-22 (with this linux command):

     databroker-pack class_2021_03 -q "TimeRange(since='2021-02-22')" /tmp/class_data_examples  --copy-external

-**NOTE**: For the older area detector image files, the (HDF5) image files were no longer available on disk so the packing failed for just those runs.
+**NOTE**: For the older area detector image files, the (HDF5) image files were no longer available on disk so the *packing* failed for just those runs.
 Of the 59 runs collected in that interval, 18 were not able to pack since the image files had been deleted from disk.